nikitavoloboev/data/looking-back/2020/2020-april.md

 ## No more complaints

 It's been a while I complained in my journal like that.
 And the last time I was complaining about myself not the outside world.
-Now that I got my life together, I am confident in what value I can create (although not extract) I am incredibly happy.
+Now that I got my life together, I am confident in what value I can create (although not monetize) & I am incredibly happy.
 It's just annoying how other actors in this game of life can't behave accordingly.
 There is not much you need in life to be happy, why cause all this pain and suffering to other humans and animals.

 I am reading some good books now: